gvwilson/sensibleadventures/iffy/iffy.md

 She plopped herself down on the chair that Wales pulled back for her.
 Aunt Naggie did the same,
-and then the blocky 'Merican seated himself.
+and then the blocky American seated himself.
 The governor and Doctor Johel ended their murmured conversation, and for a moment everyone sat silently and expectantly.